-What does this mean for the West Coast?
+What could this mean for the West Coast?

-Coastal hazards – Coastal roads and infrastructure will face increased risk from coastal erosion and inundation, increased storminess and sea-level rise.
+Coastal hazards – Coastal roads and infrastructure may face increased risk from coastal erosion and inundation, increased storminess and sea-level rise.

 Flooding and landslides – More heavy rainfall will increase the risk of flooding, erosion and landslides, which is already high in many parts of the region.
 Many West Coast communities are located along narrow coastal and river strips beneath mountain ranges, leaving them exposed to increased risks of storms, flooding and landslides.

 Biosecurity – Warmer, wetter conditions could increase the spread of pests and weeds.

 Agriculture – Warmer temperatures, a longer growing season and significantly fewer frosts could provide opportunities to grow new crops and farmers might benefit from faster growth of pasture and better growing conditions.
 However, these benefits may be limited by negative effects of climate change such as increased flood risk or greater frequency and intensity of storms.